Tot Spot Policies

 Tot Spot will consult with Public Health and will follow their recommendations.
 It might be necessary for a child’s parents/guardians to remove the child until the child is well enough to return.

 Should a child become ill at Tot Spot, parents/guardians will be notified immediately and staff will isolate the child until the parent/guardian arrives to take the child home.
-If the child's parents/guardians are not available, the emergency contact person will be called
+If the child’s parents/guardians are not available, the emergency contact person will be called.

-In addition to the COVID-19 protocols, the Child Care Licensing Handbook states that a child is considered ill when they exhibit any of the following signs or symptoms: vomiting, fever, frequent diarrhea, or a new unexplained rash or cough.
+The Child Care Licensing Handbook states that a child is considered ill when they exhibit any of the following signs or symptoms: vomiting, fever, frequent diarrhea, or a new unexplained rash or cough.
 A child may also be considered ill if they temporarily require greater care and attention that cannot be provided without compromising the care of other children, or if a staff member knows or believes the child poses a health risk to other persons on the program premises.

 If your child has been ill, they should be symptom free for 24 hours before returning to school.